 It is best to seek the opinion of business setup professionals as depending on the business’ structure or legal form, it may be required in passing a special resolution which is supported by directs’ solvency statement.
 It may also be required for a company to pass a special resolution that has the confirmation of local courts instead of solvency statement issued by company directors.

 - Approval of the board of directors for the capital reduction

 - The special resolution which approves a reduction of capital for the company in UAE

 Where the reduction of capital has to be court-approved, the company has to get a court order.

 As for a company that will require a solvency statement, the statement should contain the following:

 - If the directors intend to start the company’s winding up procedure in the next twelve months from the date of issuance of the solvency statement;

 - If the company is capable of paying all of its liabilities in twelve months or less from the date of winding up procedure being started

-At FAR Consulting Middle East, our team of Corporate PRO services helps make it incredibly easy for companies to reduce capital and report to proper authorities.
-Reporting of share capital reduction with the proper authorities, including the Department of Economic Development in UAE, involve the furnishing of the following:
+At FAR Consulting Middle East, our team of PRO services in UAE helps make it incredibly easy for companies to reduce capital and report to proper authorities.
+Reporting of share capital reduction with the proper authorities, including the Department of Economic Development in UAE, involves the furnishing of the following:

 Form setting out a statement of company share capital following share capital reduction;